 I only had two nights before returning to Madrid and thus, I went for an evening walk around the city center.
 Since it was a Sunday, the streets were rather empty by 7:30pm and most of the shops were closed.
 I walked to the old town area and walked around Santa Maria Street, which had beautiful artwork on the walls and doors.

 I snapped up a bunch of pictures.
-These artwork were completed by local artists and gave a completely different vibe to this street.
-The street was only for pedestrian and countless amount of restaurants and bars were lined here.
+These artwork were completed by local artists and gave a completely different vibe to the street.
+The street was only for pedestrian and countless amounts of restaurants and bars were lined here.
 Since I was alone, I did not want to eat at the restaurant by myself.
 I hate doing that.

 Instead, I had dinner at one of the supermarket food court, which had an awesome offer (“Happy Hour”) of 50% off on all food from 9pm until closing.
 The eating area had around 30 tables, but it was really full and loads of people in line to take advantage of the leftover promotion.
 The line got pretty long with around 20 people starting from around 8:50pm.